 The NFA works to enhance the ability of fire and emergency services and allied professionals to deal more effectively with fire and related emergencies.
 Training courses and programs are delivered at our campus in Emmitsburg, Maryland, online and throughout the nation.

 Learn more about our courses and how to apply.
 Application period: CLOSED

-This course will teach you how to create/enhance, implement and maintain an EMS quality management program.
-Your instructors will present historical examples and current models, and explore best practices in quality assurance, process improvement, and data collection and analysis.
+This six-day course provides the critical components, background and principles associated with implementation, or enhancement, of a department’s Quality Management Program.
+It will teach you how to create, implement and maintain a Quality Management Program, using historical examples, current models, and best practices in quality assurance and improvement, process improvement, data collection and analysis.

 USFA is working with state and local providers of training, education and certification to integrate these activities and enhance the overall professional development of the fire and emergency services.
 Read about our work to integrate training, education, experience and certification.